Compiled Sun 09 June 2019

 There are no cyclones at present, but there is potential off the central American west coast and about the south on India.
 The latest cyclone activity report is at tropic.ssec.wisc.edu and TCFP tropical Cyclone Formation Potential at http://www.ssd.noaa.gov/PS/TROP/TCFP/index.html

 Weather Zones (see text) as expected Wednesday 00UTC showing isobars, winds, waves(magenta) STR, and SPCZ.
 Pink area = lightning likely (high CAPE)

 The SPCZ stretches from Solomons to Fiji and Tonga this week.
 A trough is expected to travel across Fiji and Tonga on Monday to Wednesday and then to travel off to the southeast.

 Subtropical ridge (STR)

-HIGH to east of central NZ on Monday expected to travel off to the east-NE.
+HIGH at 30S to north of NZ on Monday is expected to travel slowly east.